 It gives us reasons to be thankful on Ascension Day.

 Question: Which of the seven benefits is most meaningful to you?
-You can leave a comment by clicking here.
+To leave a comment, just click here.